Attention#

 Motivation and Why Attention?#

-In many machine learning models, we need to determine which parts of the input matter most for a prediction.
+In machine learning models, we need to determine which parts of the input matter most for each prediction.

-Traditional approaches often treat inputs more uniformly or rely primarily on local relationships.
+Traditional approaches often rely on fixed notions of importance or local relationships.
 This can become limiting when,

 • dependencies are long-range